 With in-store visuals that belong more in an art gallery than a mall, you can imagine the kind of designers behind these visions come to life.
 The same thing is happening with sending emails.
 You have to think structurally and always pay attention to details (topic, object, body part, etc.).
-You know, the type of people who truly put their heart and soul when building the.
-We tried to figure out how to improve our email-marketing skills and found a very good article on which will introduce you to the beauty of email anatomy and why it works:
+You know, the type of people who truly put their heart and soul when building the .
+We tried to figure out how to improve our email-marketing skills and found an excellent article on which will introduce you to the beauty of email anatomy and why it works:

 1. Don’t be afraid to switch up your header.

 The monogram “A” in the header reminds the reader of the emails but appears a little more personal than their traditional logo.
 The “2018 gifting” in handwritten font also gives off a cozy holiday letter feel.

 2. Organize your email in a creative way that maintains visual interest.